jarrodmillman/rcsds/labs/lab11.rst

    - git hist

-The scripts I use to configure my Linux environment contain specific examples for these two topics: `https://github.com/rossbar/UbuntuInstallScripts`_;
-specifically the bash_color and configure_git scripts.
+The `scripts <https://github.com/rossbar/UbuntuInstallScripts>`_ I use to configure my Linux environment contain specific examples for these two topics, specifically the bash_color and configure_git scripts.

 GitHub is loaded with scripts that people use to configure their computing